 Two and a half years ago, I had the good fortune of joining Coach Bob Marlin’s staff at the University of Louisiana at Lafayette.
-During the interview, Coach Marlin shared that he had a talented point guard and post player along with several other solid players on his roster.
+During the interview, Coach Marlin shared that he had a talented point guard and post player and several other solid players on his roster.

-He said, “We have a very good guard and big man who were all-conference selections last year and we are expecting big things out of both of them this season.”
+He said, “We have an outstanding guard and a big man who were all-conference selections last year, and we are expecting big things out of both of them this season.”
 Little did I know how much of an understatement that would be, but I would soon find out.

-We traveled to Spain that summer and during the ten days of practice leading up to our trip I saw how special Elfrid Payton truly was.
+We traveled to Spain that summer, and during the ten days of practice leading up to our trip, I saw how special Elfrid Payton truly was.
 Like most really successful people, he put in extra hours, arriving first to practice and cutting the lights off after everyone else had gone.
-In my first week on the job, he was asking me to meet him at the gym to get extra individual work.
+In my first week on the job, he asked me to meet him at the gym to get extra individual work.

 Knowledge of the Game

-We worked on jump shots, coming off ball screens, making reads with multiple defenders, finishing at the rim through contact, etc. He had an unbelievable desire to learn and grow in his knowledge of the game.
-He always wanted “real talk” and wanted me, as well as other members of the staff, to point out his areas of deficiency he could work on.
+We worked on shooting, coming off ball screens, making reads with multiple defenders, finishing at the rim through contact, etc. He had an unbelievable desire to learn and grow in his knowledge of the game.
+He always wanted “real talk” and wanted me and other staff members to point out his areas of deficiency he could work on.

 Hunger to Improve

 I’ve got to make it; there’s no other option.”
-There was a fire in his eyes—driven by his ambition and hunger—when he competed and he had an ability to flip a switch and turn it on when he needed it.
-I think Elfrid would be the first to credit his father as a big part of the reason he was so competitive.
+There was a fire in his eyes—driven by his ambition and hunger—when he competed, and he had an ability to flip a switch and turn it on when he needed it.
+I think Elfrid would be the first to credit his father as a big part of why he was so competitive.

 Through talking with colleagues and staff members, it seems like this rare quality is more and more uncommon.
 As Kevin Garnett says, “You can’t teach the beast.
-It’s either in you or it isn’t.
-You can’t just go to the store and buy a six-pack of beast.”
+It’s either in you, or it isn’t.
+You can’t just go to the store and buy a six-pack of the beast.”

-Three years later, Elfrid (filled out to 6’4" 185 lbs) would lead our team to the most wins in over a decade, the Sun Belt Conference Championship, and the NCAA tournament.
-Then in late June of that same year, his name would be announced as the 10th overall pick of the 2014 NBA Draft.
+Three years later, Elfrid (filled out to 6’4″ 185 lbs) would lead our team to the most wins in over a decade, the Sun Belt Conference Championship, and the NCAA tournament.
+In late June of that same year, his name would be announced as the 10th overall pick of the 2014 NBA Draft.

-Elfrid’s impact on the Lafayette community, our university and our basketball program continues to be felt.
-From a recruiting standpoint, he has given our program increased credibility and exposure, which has sparked the interest of prospects both regionally and on a national level.
+Elfrid’s impact on the Lafayette community, our university, and our basketball program continues to be felt.
+From a recruiting standpoint, he has given our program increased credibility and exposure, which has sparked the interest of prospects both regionally and nationally.